 Soviet artist Nikolai Sokolov

-Soviet artist Nikolai Sokolov (8 July 1903 – April 15, 2000) – was rightly called a witness of the twentieth century: he could remember every detail of his meetings with Mayakovsky, Gorky, Ilf and Petrov, Shostakovich … He was the oldest member of the Russian Academy of Arts (1947).
+Rightly called a witness of the twentieth century, he could remember every detail of his meetings with Mayakovsky, Gorky, Ilf and Petrov, Shostakovich … He was the oldest member of the Russian Academy of Arts (1947).
 People’s Artist of the USSR (1958), Hero of Socialist Labor (1973), winner of the Lenin (1965), five of Stalin (1942, 1947, 1949 1950, 1951) and the USSR State Prize (1975), Sokolov worked in the genre of the portrait, caricature, illustrations in the style of socialist realism.
 He was one of Kukryniksy, the creative team of Soviet graphic artists and painters, in which, apart from him, were full members of the USSR Academy of Arts, People’s Artist of the USSR, Heroes of Socialist Labor M.V.
 Kupriyanov (1903-1991), and P.N.
 Krylov.
 Nikolai Sokolov until the last days of his life continued to paint and retained an incredible clarity of mind.
 By his 95th anniversary Sokolov has released a book “Sketches from memory.”
 He died on the absurd randomness from complications after surgery on a broken leg.

 Nikolai Sokolov was born in the village of Tsaritsyno of Moscow, in a family of merchants.
 He was the eldest of six children, lost their early support from their father.
 He started working at the age of 14.
 In spring of 1920 the family moved to Rybinsk (now in the Yaroslavl region), the mother’s home.
 There Nikolai Sokolov, working as a clerk in the Office of Water Transport, graduated from the second stage of high school.
 At the same time engaged in the art studio of Proletcult, he received his first professional skills in drawing and painting.
 After graduating from elementary school Sokolov entered the Moscow Secondary School.
 His classmate was Sergei Obraztsov – the future Soviet Russian actor and director of the puppet theater.